hiowenluke/kdo/README.md

 ![](https://raw.githubusercontent.com/hiowenluke/kdo/master/doc/img/vs-03-Flexible-return-value.jpg)

-Sometimes, in order to make the code structure clear, we will classify the flow code into multiple files in a multi-level directory.
+Sometimes, in order to make the code structure clear, we classify the flow code into multiple files in a multi-level directory.

 In the task flow, after a file is processed, if a non-undefined value is returned, kdo will terminate the subsequent processing and return it to the main function.